udemirezen/pinn_clusters/README.md

 * num_iterations_adam_resample, num_iterations_adam_fixed, num_iterations_lbfgs: Specify the number of iterations to train with each optimizer and collocation method. (lines 53-55)
   * ```adam_resample```: train with Adam optimizer using collocation resampling.
   * ```adam_fixed```: train with Adam optimizer wih fixed collocation points
-  * ```lbfgs```: train with LBFGS optimizer with fixed collocation points.
+  * ```lbfgs```: train with L-BFGS optimizer with fixed collocation points.

 * test_noise: level of noise added to ground truth $u(x)$ and $h(x)$ profiles during synthetic data generation.
 Please refer to p.
 6 of the main text for the definition of noise level; it may also be helpful to see its implementation in the script ```noise.py```.

-_Note: there is no option to run LBFGS with collocation resampling, as LBFGS is a second-order optimization algorithm (i.e. the update to the neural network weights is determined by the two preceding iterations); training will quickly terminate if this is attempted.
+_Note: there is no option to run L-BFGS with collocation resampling, as LBFGS is a second-order optimization algorithm (i.e. the update to the neural network weights is determined by the two preceding iterations); training will quickly terminate if this is attempted.

 * logratios: